Who to contact

 - Develop their own approach to requirements such as a well-defined pedagogical approach.

-In Alberta child care centres, preschools, group family child care and out-of-school care must operate in accordance with the regulations set out in the Child Care Licensing Regulation, Alberta Regulation 143/2008.
+In Alberta child care centres, preschools, group family child care and out-of-school care must operate in accordance with the regulations set out in the Child Care Licensing Act and Child Care Licensing Regulation.

 Licensed programs are required to post their license in a place where parents and staff can easily see it.